learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ## Running the Tests

 To run the tests, type `learn` or `learn test` in the terminal.
-(If you're using the IDE, the terminal is the part below where you've been coding.)
 You should now see the current status of the tests in the terminal.
 For the moment, all of the tests fail.
 Let's figure out how to get one of them passing!
 (The rest will be up to you.)

 To get our first test to pass, we can open up our `index.js` file, and write the
 following: